kurmanbekbazarov/Alien_Invasion/README.md

   <img src="interface.png" width = 60%>
 </div>

-# 👽 Alien Invasion
+# 👽 Space Invaders
-Alien Invasion is a popular arcade game where alien ships appear at the top of screen and keep coming down to defeat the player try it and have fun!
+Space Invaders is a popular arcade game where alien ships appear at the top of screen and keep coming down to defeat the player try it and have fun!

 ## 🚀 Introduction
-> In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
+> In Space Invaders, the player controls a ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
 When the game begins, a fleet of aliens fills the sky